ASEIcode/multinational-retail-data-centralisation/README.md

 ```
 ## Usage

-main.ipynb is a notebook containing all of the commands to run the ETL pipeline.
+main.ipynb is a notebook containing all of the code blocks to run the ETL pipeline.
 There are also markdown comments at each critical stage to help you keep track of what each script does.

 ## Configuration